ray-project/ray/doc/source/install-on-macosx.rst

   brew update
   brew install cmake automake autoconf libtool boost wget

-  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers --ignore-installed six
+  pip install numpy cloudpickle funcsigs click colorama psutil redis flatbuffers jupyter --ignore-installed six

 If you are using Anaconda, you may also need to run the following.